-In the lesson on composition, you learned how to construct complex classes by combining simpler classes.
-Composition is perfect for building new objects that have a has-a relationship with their subobjects.
-However, composition (and aggregation) is just one of the two major ways that C++ lets you construct complex classes.
+In the last chapter, we discussed object composition, where complex classes are constructed from simpler classes and types.
+Object composition is perfect for building new objects that have a “has-a” relationship with their parts.
+However, object composition is just one of the two major ways that C++ lets you construct complex classes.
 The second way is through inheritance, which models an is-a relationship between two objects.

-Unlike composition, which involves creating new objects by combining and connecting other objects, inheritance involves creating new objects by directly acquiring the attributes and behaviors of other objects and then extending or specializing them.
-Like composition, inheritance is everywhere in real life.
-You inherited your parents genes, and acquired physical attributes from both of them -- but then you added your own personality on top.
-Technological products (computers, cell phones, etc…) often inherit features from their predecessors (often used for backwards compatibility).
+Unlike object composition, which involves creating new objects by combining and connecting other objects, inheritance involves creating new objects by directly acquiring the attributes and behaviors of other objects and then extending or specializing them.
+Like object composition, inheritance is everywhere in real life.
+When you were conceived, you inherited your parents genes, and acquired physical attributes from both of them -- but then you added your own personality on top.
+Technological products (computers, cell phones, etc…) inherit features from their predecessors (often used for backwards compatibility).
 For example, the Intel Pentium processor inherited many of the features defined by the Intel 486 processor, which itself inherited features from earlier processors.
-C++ inherited many features from C, the language upon which it is based, and C itself inherited many of its features from the programming languages that came before it.
+C++ inherited many features from C, the language upon which it is based, and C inherited many of its features from the programming languages that came before it.

-Consider an apple and a banana.
-Although an apple and a banana are different fruits, both have in common that they are fruits.
-Because apples and bananas are fruits, simple logic tells us that anything that is true of fruits is also true of apples and bananas.
-For example, all fruits have a name, a flavor, and are tangible objects.
-Thus, apples and bananas also have a name, a flavor, and are tangible objects.
-Apples and bananas inherit these properties from the concept of fruit because they are fruit.
+Consider apples and bananas.
+Although apples and bananas are different fruits, both have in common that they are fruits.
+And because apples and bananas are fruits, simple logic tells us that anything that is true of fruits is also true of apples and bananas.
+For example, all fruits have a name, a color, and a size.
+Therefore, apples and bananas also have a name, a color, and a size.
+We can say that apples and bananas inherit (acquire) these all of the properties of fruit because they are fruit.
 Apples and bananas then define these inherited properties accordingly (apples are red or green, bananas are yellow, apples are about the size of a baseball, bananas are about the size of a zucchini).

-It is possible to define entire hierarchies of objects via inheritance.
-For example, a square is a rectangle, which is a quadrilateral, which is a shape.
+Here’s another example of a hierarchy: a square is a rectangle, which is a quadrilateral, which is a shape.
 A right triangle is a triangle, which is also a shape.
 Put into a hierarchy diagram, that would look like this: